While enrollment is not an exact science, NDP aims for a 9th-grade class size between 150-160 students.

 Merit and Talent Awards are also available to incoming 9th graders.
 These no-need monies are earned through academic criteria or talent-based auditions.

-The Gateway Academic Achievement Award is a merit-based financial award that recognizes academic success of incoming freshman.
+The Gateway Academic Achievement Award is a merit-based financial award that recognizes the academic success of incoming freshmen.
 It is a quarter-scholarship that follows the increase in tuition annually.
 The criteria are firm and any accepted 9th grader who meets the full criteria will automatically receive the Gateway Academic Achievement Award.